 Two locations in downtown Nashville — the Pioneer Village and the Village Green — is where the fun is.
-Home to a Maple Camp for kids, children’s activities, food and art artisans with locally made products related to maple syrup, music, a pancake breakfast (and this is the only place you’ll find, and the only time you’ll hear “pancakes”) by a pancake showman like no other, and of course the cozy restaurants and quaint shops Nashville is known for — prepped with a new focus on all things maple.
+Home to children’s activities, food and art artisans with locally made products related to maple syrup, music, a pancake breakfast (and this is the only place you’ll find, and the only time you’ll hear “pancakes”) by a pancake showman like no other, and of course the cozy restaurants and quaint shops Nashville is known for — prepped with a new focus on all things maple.

 Come back to this page often because this is where the action will be right up until the Festival.
 As activities, entertainment, foods, drinks, demonstrations, and artisans are confirmed, you will see that detail here.
 See you March 5 – 8 in beautiful Brown County, Indiana.

 STORY, IND., POPULATION: 1